Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock. From 1951, it's The African Queen.

 Kate's Personal Tragedy and The African Queen

 After her final tour of As You Like It closed, Kate went home to Connecticut for some family time.
 On March 17, 1951, Kate and her father went out for a drive.
-When they returned home for teatime with her mother, Kate and Dr. Hepburn immediately sensed that something terrible had happened.
+When they returned home for teatime with her mother, Kate and Dr. Hepburn immediately sensed that something terrible had occurred.

 They were right.
 73-year-old Kit Hepburn was dead.